remiroazocar/MIM/README.md

 where the download was made, and open and run the `main.R` script.
 This script specifies the settings of the simulation study, generates the data, performs the standardization methods (saving the point estimates, variances and interval estimates to the `"./Results/"` subdirectory), computes the relevant performance metrics, and graphs the results of the simulation study.
-The `simulation_functions.R` script contains user-defined functions, adapted from [Phillippo et al. (2021)][4], to generate the simulation study data and the `performance_functions.R` script contains user-defined functions to evaluate the performance measures of interest.
+The `simulation_functions.R` script contains user-defined functions, adapted from [Phillippo et al. (2020)][4], to generate the simulation study data.
+The `performance_functions.R` script contains user-defined functions to evaluate the performance measures of interest.

 The `doSNOW` package is used to parallelize the performance of the methods in the simulation study, distributing the tasks to different cores of the computer.